sogua1980/cis342/README.md

 }
 ```

-Life of a C construct
+Life of a C symbol
 ---

 | | variable | function